GallVp/visualEEG/README.md

 [![Gitter](https://badges.gitter.im/GallVp/visualEEG.svg)](https://gitter.im/GallVp/visualEEG?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 visualEEG is a MATLAB/GUIDE based toolbox which can be used for very basic analysis of EEG/EMG data.
-The goal of this project is to develop a single window interactive tool for beginners.
-For serious research, we recommend EEGLAB https://bitbucket.org/sccn_eeglab/eeglab.git.
+The goal of this project is to develop a single window interactive tool.

 <p align="center">
 <img alt="visualEEG main window" src="./figs/visualEEG_main.png" height="auto" width="50%"/><hr>
 <em>Fig 1.
 The main GUI window of visualEEG which allows an interactive processing of data.</em>
 </p>

+## Source Code and Tutorials related to Publications
+1. [README](https://github.com/GallVp/visualEEG/tree/master/libs/libMRCP) for "Automated labelling of Movement-Related Cortical Potentials using Segmented Regression".

 ## Compatibility
 Currently visualEEG is being developed on macOS Mojave, MATLAB 2017b.
 However, in the past, it has been tested to work on OSX El Capitan MATLAB R2015b; Windows 7, MATLAB 2014a; and Linux (Ubuntu LTS 14.04), MATLAB 2012b.